Sleep Hygiene: Secrets for the Best Sleep of Your Life

 Guys, this is probably one of the most important, yet most difficult tasks to do in our current day society.
 We love the convenience of our phones, tablets, and e-readers.
 But these devices are RUINING our sleep.

-Screens and artificial lights inhibit you body’s ability to release the appropriate sleepy-time hormones when you need to go to sleep.
+Screens and artificial lights inhibit your body’s ability to release the appropriate sleepy-time hormones when you need to go to sleep.
 The affects of your device watching continue throughout the night and disrupt your sleep cycles that we discussed earlier.
 Even if you think you’re doing okay watching a YouTube video or movie, or scrolling through Facebook prior to going to sleep, you have SO much more potential.
+Stopping these behaviors can drastically improve your sleep quality.

 Screens are not your sleep friends.